 Thanks to Nestria, the healers on duty were waiting at the door by the time they arrived.
 They hustled Mary to a bed, leaving the rest of them to aimlessly linger near the entrance.

 “She’ll be all right, won’t she?”
-Nestria asked the room.
+Nestria asked the healers.

-“Of course, she will,” Dylan said.
+“Of course she will,” Dylan answered before any of them could.
 Those few who chose to practice their craft in the infirmary were the best healers the tower had.
-He once thought of joining them—had even trained enough to gain apprenticeship to one of the few masters—until the call of the army started in his blood.
+He’d once thought of joining them—had even trained enough to gain apprenticeship to one of the few masters—until the call of the army started in his blood.
 “She’ll be wide awake by morning and ready to improve her work in no time.”

 “Gods,” Sulin groaned.
 “I hope not.
-That woman’s experiments always cost us a hefty chunk of dog metal.”
+That woman’s experiments are always costing us a hefty chunk of dog metal.”